Differential diagnosis of recent acute viral hepatitis

 Hepatitis C:

 Hepatitis C virus (HCV) is an RNA virus that is a significant cause of morbidity and mortality worldwide.
-HCV is transmitted through contaminated blood or blood products or other close, personal contacts.
+The infection is transmitted through contaminated blood or blood products or other close, personal contacts.
 It is recognized as the cause of most cases of posttransfusion hepatitis.
-HCV shows a high rate of progression (>50%) to chronic disease.
-In the United States, HCV infection is quite common, with an estimated 3.5 to 4 million chronic HCV carriers.
-Cirrhosis and hepatocellular carcinoma are sequelae of chronic HCV.
+Hepatitis C shows a high rate of progression (~75%) to chronic infection and disease and accounts for the majority of chronic viral hepatitis In the United States.
+Cirrhosis and hepatocellular carcinoma are sequelae of chronic infection with this virus.

 HEPATITIS B SURFACE ANTIGEN